 To determine the need for a stent (angioplasty) often a pressure wire or FFR (Fractional Flow Reserve) measure will be done see FFR

-Pressure Wire Study or FFR (Fractional Flow Reserve) measure.
+Pressure Wire Study or FFR (Fractional Flow Reserve) measurement.

 A pressure wire study is a tool to assess the blood flow pressure through a coronary artery.
 It is used to determine whether the narrowing observed on a coronary angiogram limits blood flow and therefore is producing ischaemia (lack of blood flow to muscle which may cause pain).
 The study is performed using a specialised wire called a Pressure Wire, which has a tiny microchip that measures the pressure of blood flow in the coronary artery.
 A drug called adenosine is given intravenously during the study to stimulate exercise.